 The University is monitoring and responding to the rapidly evolving coronavirus (COVID-19) situation, following the guidance of the Centers for Disease Control and Prevention (CDC) and other agencies.
 We would like to keep you up-to-date on our latest policies and prevention measures with this Marin Campus FAQ.
 For the University-wide FAQ, please click here.

-Given the state of the pandemic in California at this time, the University of Redlands must begin the next semester/session with remote teaching and learning.
+Given the state of the pandemic in California at this time, SFTS must begin the next semester/session with remote teaching and learning.
 We will continue offering classes remotely until state and county guidance indicates we can pivot and bring students back to our classrooms, at which point we will begin the process of reintroducing in-person and hybrid experiences with all necessary safety protocols.
 Students who are planning to move into housing on the Marin Campus may continue to do so, and study remotely for the time being.

 Although It will be necessary for all classes to begin the semester online, we are poised to move quickly to hybrid format.
 As soon as it is safe to do so, we anticipate a number of courses will be making such a change.
 Given SFTS' small population, large (outdoor and indoor) spaces and the nature of its student housing (separate units as opposed to dormitory style residence halls) we are a bit more nimble than some other Institutions when It comes to making such an adjustment.
-Meanwhile, no matter the modality in which they are teaching—online, in-person, or hybrid—SFTS professors y are working hard to offer an engaging and personalized education.
+Meanwhile, no matter the modality in which they are teaching—online, in-person, or hybrid—SFTS professors are working hard to offer an engaging and personalized education.
 Faculty members remain committed to developing meaningful connections within and outside of classes.